Manga Speech Bubble Generator for Speech-bubble-friendly panel compositions and dialogue layouts

 Manga speech bubble layout with reading order and tail direction guides

 Speech bubbles are page design, not decoration.
 The bubble shape, tail direction, line length, and placement all affect reading order.
-Use this page when a manga scene needs clearer dialogue flow or when a generated image needs text space planned before final layout.
+Use this workflow when a manga scene needs clearer dialogue flow or when a generated image needs text space planned before final layout.

 The common problem is adding words after the art is already crowded.
 Bubbles then cover faces, hands, or action.
 Better lettering begins before final image approval.